master-q/masterq-docs/presentations/20170610_verifast_koedolug/20170610_verifast_koedolug.md

 # Limitation of VeriFast today

-* It need two C language header.
+* It needs two C language header.
-* One is for compiling C code.
+* Original C headers are for compiling C code.
-* Another is for verifying C code.
+* Pseud C headers are for verifying C code.
 * They may have some semantic gap, which cause miss verification.

 # We need C99 compatible VeriFast!

-* If VeriFast supports C99, pseud C header for verification.
+* If VeriFast supports C99, we can directly inject assertion onto original C headers.
-* It means original Linux kernel code can include the verfication.
+* No more pseud C headers.
 * Linux kernel quality is shaped by human review, today.
-* If there is C99 compat VeriFast, we keep the quality with verification!
+* If there is C99 compat VeriFast, we keep such quality things with verification!

 # Thanks for advice from \@ftake